yk9221/Timetable/README.md

 - `npm install cheerio`
 - `npm i --save-dev nodemon`

-Once the packages were installed, run the server by typing the following.
+Once the packages are installed, run the server by typing the following.
 - `npm run dev`

 # FrontEnd